ggggbbybby/grammys-yellow-cookbook/content/recipes/molasses-candy-crisps.md

 2. Blend in molasses, then sifted flour.
 3. Stir in nuts and/or coconut, if desired
 4. Drop by rounded teaspoonfuls onto greased cookie sheets.
-5. Bake at 375 for 8 to 12 minutes until edges are lightly browned.
+5. Bake at 375°for 8 to 12 minutes until edges are lightly browned.
 Cool 1 minute, remove from sheets.